DeliciousD/Shroom_ID/README.md

 The dataset will be uploaded to kaggle

-I intend to fuse the dataset with others and improve the image scraping capability
+I intend to integrate more data sources for a larger collection

-Additionally, the app, likely to be streamlit based, will allow users to upload images to the database
+The app, likely to be streamlit based initially, will allow users to upload images to the database

 #### _________________ Disclaimer _____________________